 - In a different bowl, combine the milk and the egg.

-- Dip in the catfish fillets, and then dredge it through the flour mixture.
+- Dip catfish fillets in the wet mixture, and then dredge it through the flour mixture.

 - Put the fillets in a lightly oiled baking dish.